catkin/catkin_tools/docs/mechanics.rst

 This way, each package is built in isolation and the next packages are built on the atomic result of the current one.
-This resolves the issues with target collisions, dependency management, and other undesirable cross-talk between projects.
+This resolves the issues with target collisions, target dependency management, and other undesirable cross-talk between projects.
 This also allows for the homogeneous automation of other buildtools like the plain CMake or autotools.

+The isolated workflow also enabled the following features:

+- Allowing building of *part* of a workspace
+- Building Catkin and non-Catkin projects into a single **devel space**
+- Building packages without re-configuring or re-building their dependencies
+- Removing the requirement that all packages in the workspace are free of CMake errors before any packages can be built

 There are, however, still some problems with ``catkin_make_isolated``.
 First, it is dramatically slower than ``catkin_make`` since it cannot parallelize the